 We love sausage recipes, and if you’re a big fan of sausage dishes, then we recommend you check out this recipe for sausage cheddar balls.
 Also, did you know that Cabot is a dairy cooperative of over 1,000 farm families?
 So, we’re pretty much experts when it comes to producing top-notch dairy products.
 We’re confident that you’re going to love our breakfast sausage casserole recipe, but we’d love to hear your feedback.
 If you think there might be a way to improve this recipe, or if you just want to tell us how much you loved it, then go ahead and rate and review it.

 4 slices whole-grain or white bread

 2 cups milk

 4 ounces Cabot Seriously Sharp Cheddar, grated (about 1 cup)

-3. In medium bowl, whisk eggs until combined; whisk in milk, mustard, salt and pepper.
+WHISK eggs in a medium bowl until combined; whisk in milk, mustard, salt and pepper.
 Pour over bread and sausage.
 Sprinkle cheese over top.

-Recipe courtesy of The Wheeler Family, Wilmington, VT, one of the 1,200 farm families who own Cabot Creamery Cooperative.
+Recipe courtesy of Wheeler Farm, Wilmington, VT, one of the 1,000 farm families who own Cabot Creamery Cooperative.

 Beautiful recipe.
 Well created, and about the only casserole my husband will eat!
 This never lasts long enough to have left overs.

 I made this for my son who does not like eggs and he asked for seconds.
 TWO BOYS AND A HUSBAND FINISHED THE WHOLE BATCH.
 Tasted good with salsa on top too since I like spice.